dswann101164/azure-noob-blog/posts/2025-11-26-azure-arc-private-lab.md

 *This is post #81 in my journey to 100 Azure architecture posts.
 19 more to go, then we launch something new.
 Stay tuned.*

-*Managing 44 Azure subscriptions and 31,000+ resources at Synovus while documenting everything publicly at [azure-noob.com](https://azure-noob.com).
+*Managing 40+ Azure subscriptions and 30,000+ resources at enterprise scale while documenting everything publicly at [azure-noob.com](https://azure-noob.com).
 Because if I'm solving these problems, you probably are too.*